jtcash/OwonB41T/README.md

 #       2021-02-04 20:26:22     13.55   m V AC
 #       2021-02-04 20:26:23     13.96   m V AC
 ```

+### Starting Offline Data Logging
+Sending `p interval count` (where `interval` is an integer representing the number of seconds between data points and `count` is an integer representing the number of data points) to stdin (followed by a newline) will make the meter disconnect from Bluetooth and start recording.

+Currently, there is no real feedback about it disconnecting.
+This will come in the future when I implement retry/reconnect functionality.

 ## Renaming the Meter
 Sending an `@` followed by a new device name (then a newline) will rename your multimeter.
 The name is limited to 14 characters total and the string `B41T+` is currently appended to the end of your inputted name by default.
 This ensures the default search substring of `B41T` still finds your meter.